What Is Growth Hacking? 20-Minutes Course for Beginners

 8. Pre-Launch Campaigns

 This growth hacking tactic is especially for startups.
-Pre-launch campaigns and invite-only campaigns for the beta version of a product is a timeless growth hacking technique.
-It creates FOMO as it is only for a select few and at the same time - it allows the creators to make any necessary changes that may arise during this testing phase.
+Pre-launch campaigns and invite-only campaigns for the beta version of a product is a timeless growth hacking techniques.
+It creates FOMO as it is only for a select few and at the same time – it allows the creators to make any necessary changes that may arise during this testing phase.

 Pre-launches can be done on ProductHunt, Reddit, and other such platforms.